-Online Posted online on jpmorganassetmanagement.lu, except for the Articles, which are available at Ibr.lu.
+Online Posted online on jpmorganassetmanagement.lu, except for the Articles, which are available at lbr.lu.

 Office Available free upon request from the registered offices of the Fund and the Management Company, and available for inspection at those offices.
-Except for the last item, may also available from the depositary and local Distributors.
+Except for the last item, may also available from the depositary and local sent to Shareholders where required by Luxembourg law or CSSF regulation or practice.
+"Core service provider agreements" include those with the Management Company and the Depositary.

 "Other notices from the Board" include notices of Prospectus changes, the merger or liquidation of Sub-Funds or Share Classes, suspension of trading in Shares, and all other items for which a notice is required.
-Notices will be sent to Shareholders where required by Luxembourg law or CSSF regulation or practice.
-"Core service provider agreements" include those with the Management Company and the Depositary.
+Notices will be